OctavioProfeta/OctavioProfeta.github.io/index.md

 This graph should be interpreted the following way:
 * The size of the nodes is proportional to the mean frequency of the category
-* The distance between the nodes is proportional to the similarity between the lexicals
+* The distance between the nodes is proportional to the similarity between the lexicons
-* The size of the links connecting the nodes is proportional to the lexicons values for movies that have non-zeros lexicon values for both categories
+* The size of the links connecting the nodes is proportional to the lexicon values for movies that have non-zeros lexicon values for both categories
 * The color of the node represents the mean sentiment for this category

 One really interesting finding appears: 'war' and 'terrorism' are far from each other, which means that their lexicons are pretty different from one another, but at the same time we see a strong link between them, meaning they share a lot of movies.
 This resonates with the trend we've seen just before, with them following approximatively the same trends.